Reduction systems and degree bounds for integration: Complete reduction systems

+More generally, using an arbitrary monomial order, the set of monomials is no longer order isomorphic to the natural numbers in general.
+This would result in more complicated notation for the linearly ordered index set, which is needed to enumerate monomials in the given monomial order, but the basic linear algebra view would still apply mutatis mutandis.

 Similarly, the $C$-linear map $L$ yields the infinite matrix $M \in C^{\mathbb{N}\times\mathbb{N}}$ whose columns are given by the infinite vectors $\coeff(L(m_0)),\coeff(L(m_1)),\dots$.
 We will use this notation again in Sections \ref{sec:NormanCompletion} and \ref{sec:RefinedCompletion} for discussing the linear algebra view.
-Since $L$ maps to polynomials, there are only finitely many nonzero entries in each column of $M$ and, since $L$ is given by \eqref{eq:defL}, also each row has only finitely many nonzero entries.
-For two polynomials $f,g \in C[t]$, the identity $L(g)=f$ is equivalent to
+Since $L$ maps polynomials to polynomials, there are only finitely many nonzero entries in each column of $M$ and, since $L$ is given by \eqref{eq:defL}, also each row has only finitely many nonzero entries.